matus-chochlik/eagine-core/doc/howto/openssl.rst

 ::

-  openssl genrsa -out user.key 4096
+  openssl genrsa -out user.pkey 4096

 Generating a certificate signing request (CSR) for the certificate (including the public key) for the user's private key:

 ::

-  openssl req -new -key user.key -out user.csr
+  openssl req -new -key user.pkey -out user.csr

 In order to issue a user certificate signed by the CA, from the certificate signing request do:

 ::

- openssl x509 -provider tmp2 -req -in user.csr -CA ca.crt -CAkey handle:0x81800001 -set_serial 1 -sha512 -out user.crt
+  openssl x509 -provider tmp2 -provider default -req -in user.csr -CA ca.crt -CAkey handle:0x81800001 -set_serial 1 -sha512 -out user.crt

 The information on the issued certificate can be printed with: